AliRazaSaqib/AliRazaSaqib/README.md

 ## I'm a Frontend Developer!!

-- 🌱 I’m currently learning everything🤣
+- 🌱 I’m currently expanding my knowledge across various technologies.
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m eager to collaborate with other developers on innovative projects.
-- 🥅 As part of my objectives for 2023, I aim to significantly contribute to the development of Open Source projects
+- 🥅 My 2024 goal is to make substantial contributions to Open Source projects.
-- ⚡ A noteworthy aspect about me is my keen interest in learning new technologies and programming languages
+- ⚡ I have a strong passion for learning new technologies and programming languages.

 ## Contributions 👩‍💻